 Be Very Flexible and Act Fast

-Before we get into the specifics, there are important points to make about the nature of mistake fares.
+Before we get into the specifics, there are important points about the nature of mistake fares.
 The fact is that they are very rare and don’t last long.

-To find an error fare, you need to be flexible in many senses.
-Rather than searching for one specific departure date to return date, you should broaden your time range.
+You need to be flexible in many senses to find an error fare.
+It would be best to broaden your time range rather than searching for one specific departure date to the return date.
 Search over entire months, or even longer if possible, to maximize your chances of spotting one.

 Also, try not to limit your search to one particular destination.
 When mistake fares happen, they can be very specific.
 That means you are unlikely to see a mistake fare situation run across the entire Delta network; instead, it may happen on one or two routes.

-Even if you manage to locate a mistake fare to a destination that you aren’t interested in, that can still be good news.
-Using that deal and combining it with another (hopefully cheap) flight can still result in a heavily discounted trip.
+Even if you locate a mistake fare to a destination you aren’t interested in, that can still be good news.
+Combining that deal with another (hopefully cheap) flight can still result in a heavily discounted trip.
 For example, have you found an error fare to Maui but have been there five times already?
-Take it and hop on a Hawaiian inter-island flight to Kauai for less than $75- you’ve still got an incredible deal.
+Take it and hop on a Hawaiian inter-island flight to Kauai for less than $75- you still have an incredible deal.

 Another way to broaden your search (for the better!) is expanding it out of the economy class.
 Just as mistake fares are usually found on individual routes, they can also be specific to the booking class.
 Wouldn’t it be nice to get a lie-flat suite with champagne for less than they paid in the economy?